 How do I reference an Act of Parliament (Harvard style)?

-Acts of Parliament - otherwise known as UK Statutes - are actually quite straightforward to reference but can catch students out because the in-text citations and full reference list entries behave differently to other sources.
+Acts of Parliament - otherwise known as UK Statutes - often catch students out because the in-text citations and full reference list entries behave differently to other sources.

 In-text citation